GodelTech/auth-service/.github/CONTRIBUTING.md

 poetry shell
 ```

 Poetry keeps virtualenvs in `$HOME/.cache/pypoetry/virtualenvs` by default.
 If you use VSCode, you'll need to point it at this path for it to recognize the virtualenv: add `"python.venvPath": "$HOME/.cache/pypoetry/virtualenvs"` to your settings.
-Alternatively, you can make it create virtualenvs in a classic per-project `.venv` directory:
+Alternatively, you can make poetry create virtualenvs in a classic per-project `.venv` directory:
 ```bash
 poetry config virtualenvs.in-project true
 ```